ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

   );
 }

-class ThemedButton extends React.Component {
+class ThemedButton extends React.js.Component {
   // Assign a contextType to read the current theme context.
-  // React will find the closest theme Provider above and use its value.
+  // React.js will find the closest theme Provider above and use its value.
   // In this example, the current theme is "dark". static contextType = ThemeContext;
   render() {